Rights of nature law: India

 As in Colombia, as of 2019 no statutes or constitutional provisions in India specifically identified rights of nature.
 Nevertheless, the India Supreme Court in 2012 set the stage for cases to come before it on rights of nature, finding that "Environmental justice could be achieved only if we drift away from the principle of anthropocentric to ecocentric... humans are part of nature and non-human has intrinsic value."

 The Uttarakhand High Court applied the principle of ecocentric law in 2017, recognizing the legal personhood of the Ganga and Yamuna rivers and ecosystems, and calling them "living human entities" and juridical and moral persons.
 The court quickly followed with similar judgments for the glaciers associated with the rivers, including the Gangotri and Yamunotri, and other natural systems.
 While the India Supreme Court stayed the Ganga and Yamuna judgment at the request of local authorities, those authorities supported the proposed legal status in concept, but were seeking "implementation guidance".

+Peru

+The Marañón River, one of the Amazon's largest tributaries, recognized as a legal entity with inherent rights.
+The Nauta court in Loreto has ruled that what is one of the country's most important rivers and water sources must now be considered a subject with real rights.

+This decision was initiated by the Kukama indigenous community of Shapajilla, Loreto, led by women and supported by the Legal Defense Institute.